Copenhagen Summer School 2011

 International Summer School for Young Researchers – Course for PhD Students

 Place: Department of Exercise and Sport Sciences, University of Copenhagen, Denmark

 In keynote lectures the experts will address important questions, new approaches and results, problems and strategies of research, current trends and major issues in the area of sport ideologies, practices and realities.
-The students will have the opportunity of asking questions and discussing with the experts.
+The students will have the opportunity to ask questions and discuss the lectures with the experts.
 In addition, there will be workshops and panel discussions.
-All students will have the opportunity to present their own projects.
-Papers with the main outlines of these projects must be submitted before the Summer School begins.
-There will be a discussion of each research project in working groups with other students and with experts.
+All students will have the opportunity to present their own projects and get feedback from experts and other students.
 In addition, the experts are available for individual supervision.

 Scholars of the Department of Exercise and Sport Sciences

 The Summer School will take place in collaboration with the International Societies for Sport History (ISHPES) and Sport Sociology (ISSA), the European Association of Sport Psychology (FEPSAC) and the International Association of Physical Education and Sport for Girls and Women (IAPESGW).

 Participants should be young researchers (either planning a PhD, working on their PhD or post docs).

 Participants will be selected according to the following criteria: relevance of the topic, quality of the project.
 The number of students will be between 25 and 30; it is aimed to include participants from as many countries as possible.

 The participation in the Summer School is free.
 We have applied for funding and may be able to provide free lunches.
 Travel and accommodation have to be covered by the participants.
 There is the opportunity to sleep in a youth hostel in the centre of Copenhagen and costs can be limited by sharing rooms.